 Who we are

-- We are a consulting company dedicated to providing creative solutions to intelligence issues in government and corporate domains.
+- I provide creative solutions to intelligence issues in government and corporate domains.

-- We can provide direct consulting services or seminars for your people in the areas of intelligence analysis, intelligence collection, red teaming/devil’s advocate, critical thinking and “how-to-think” vs. “what-to-think.”
+- I provide seminars for your people in the areas of ‘will,’ intelligence analysis, intelligence collection, red teaming/devil’s advocate, critical thinking and “how-to-think” vs. “what-to-think.”

-- I can provide you with cutting edge thought in understanding and using the power of ‘will,’ intelligence analysis, intelligence collection, and asymmetric warfare.
+- I provide cutting edge thought in understanding and using the power of ‘will,’ intelligence analysis, intelligence collection, and asymmetric warfare.

-- I can provide virtual mentorship to individuals to help with thinking about and planning for their personal as well as organizational lives.
+- I provide virtual mentorship to individuals to help with thinking and planning.

-- I can assist you with creative thinking to present options and to solve difficult problems.
+- I provide creative thinking to present options and to solve difficult problems.

 – Photos by Scott London